deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

   * If the registry uses a self-signed certificate, put the root CA certificate that validates the registry's HTTPS certificate to file `ca.crt` near the script and add the `--ca-file ca.crt` option to the script.
 * Wait for the Deckhouse Pod to become `Ready`.
 Restart Deckhouse Pod if it will be in `ImagePullBackoff` state.
 * Wait for bashible to apply the new settings on the master node.
 The bashible log on the master node (`journalctl -u bashible`) should contain the message `Configuration is in sync, nothing to do`.
-* If you want to disable Deckhouse automatic updates, remove the `releaseChannel` parameter from the `d8-system/deckhouse` ConfigMap.
+* If you want to disable Deckhouse automatic updates, remove the `releaseChannel` parameter from the `deckhouse` module configuration.
 * Check if there are Pods with original registry in cluster (if there are — restart them):

   ```shell